 Tips for Success

 - Use the same flour I use.
 Baking vegan gluten-free can be tricky because different flours produce different results.
-I know this particular flout works perfectly for this recipe, so to duplicate that perfection, use Bob’s Red Mill 1 to 1 gf blend (in the blue bag!).
+I know this particular flour works perfectly for this recipe, so to duplicate that perfection, use Bob’s Red Mill 1 to 1 gf blend (in the blue bag!).

 - Use parchment paper to line the pan.
 A round piece of parchment paper placed on the bottom of your pan will ensure that your cake comes out clean and not leave behind any apples on the bottom of your pan.
 You can buy parchment rounds that will fit your pan perfectly, or you can cut parchment paper to fit.